kristofe/wm_mariokart64/dataset/README.md

 3. Run the script to start the prediction server.

 ---

+## **Setup - Manual Playing**

+In order to capture a good dataset, some track laps should be manually recorded.
+In these tracks you should focus on collecting input on "corner cases": basically stuff that rarely happens in gameplay but behaviour that you still want to implement.
+An example is going against walls: if there is no data about how bumping works the model will blur this type of actions.
+Same goes for going against a tree, falling off a map, going backwards, steering and accelerating at the same time, steering while being at a full stop, using action items when you have none, etc.

+Configure `manual-config.yaml` to your needs.
+You can leave input values as default.
+For the game window name, if you're not sure leave it as is.

+Open BizHawk emulator and load into a track.
+As soon as the track starts create a SaveState in position 1.
+This will be used by you to reset the map when you are coming to the end of the 3rd lap.
+Simply press F1 to reset the run.

+Run `manual-capture-data.py`.
+If you put in the wrong window name it will throw an error not finding the emulator window.
+It will also display the currently open windows: go back in the config and paste in it the window name corresponding to BizHawk.

+If you get an error about capturing screenshots, first try and capturing a screenshot on your own in bizhawk (press ctrl+C), then restart the script.

+To stop the script press ESC.

 ### **Additional Notes**
 - Always ensure the `.state` file is correctly configured in `Play.lua`.